 From time to time we allow companies whose products or services we feel may interest our print subscribers to advertise to those subscribers, using the names and addresses provided to us during the process of subscribing to the print edition.
 We do not share our subscribers’ names and addresses directly with these companies, however.
 In those instances, we use a reputable third party to administer the process on our behalf.
 Many of our subscribers find this a valuable and time-saving service.
-If you do not want your name and address to be shared for these purposes, you can opt-out of such sharing by e-mailing us at techtrouble(at)theatlantic(dot)com, or calling or writing us at the contact information provided.
+If you do not want your name and address used for these purposes, you can opt-out of such use by e-mailing us at techtrouble(at)theatlantic(dot)com, or calling or writing us at the contact information provided.

 Law Enforcement, Legal Process, and Emergency Situations